Menu•SiteMap |

 And we would further specially draw the attention of brethren to the fact that no previous assembly meeting whatever had been called at Ealing to consider the matter, which was suddenly forced upon us on Lord's Day morning, June 15th, when assembled to commemorate our Lord's death.

-We have spoke plainly, feeling the gravity of the case, and
+We have spoke plainly, feeling the gravity of the case, and believing it to be the truth.

 Since concluding this statement, a paper put out by those who have